jruesga/phoenix-hibernate-dialect/README.md

 ### Want to contribute?

-Just file new issues and features or send pull requests.
+Just file new issues/feature request or send pull requests.

 ### Licenses